nickyiliwang0000/h/applied-javascript/understanding-api-documentation.md

 Destination: https://www.rijksmuseum.nl/api/en/collection/

-In postman make sure you click params beside the URL and add `key` as a URL param with your API key, then it send.
+In postman make sure you click params beside the URL and add `key` as a URL param with your API key, then hit send.

 The "collection" resource (JSON object) is composed of four properties.